Facebook pixel From One Lemon to a Career in Horticulture

 “In this living laboratory, students engage in hands-on learning that bridges classroom theory with real-world practice,” said Assistant Professor Marcela Mora.

-Bruns said he sees how the professors take full advantage of the resources on campus.
-For example, using the display beds for identification and landscaping classes, or the greenhouse for labs and propagation.
+Bruns said he sees how professors use campus resources in class, including display beds for identification and landscaping courses and the greenhouse for labs and propagation.

-But plant life isn’t the only thing growing when it comes to the STLCC horticulture program.
-As part of the initiative, the program will be getting a brand new, state-of-the-art greenhouse, ready for use by fall 2025.
-Among other things, the greenhouse is used for the early stages of growing plants.
-“From seed to sale” is a phrase used there, as the campus horticulture program typically hosts a plant sale for the public every spring, with everything grown on site.
+Plant life is not the only thing growing in STLCC’s horticulture program.
+The program is also getting a new, state-of-the-art greenhouse, ready for use by fall 2025.
+The greenhouse supports the early stages of growing plants.
+The phrase “from seed to sale” fits the program well, since the campus typically hosts a public plant sale each spring with plants grown on site.

-Additionally, the STLCC-Meramec campus is home to more than 1,000 trees and has earned the distinction as a Tree Campus by the Arbor Day Foundation.
+STLCC-Meramec is also home to more than 1,000 trees and has earned Tree Campus recognition from the Arbor Day Foundation.

 “Sometimes when people think about going to a community college, they treat it as just the start of their education before they go somewhere else,” Moore said.